-Human trafficking is the third-largest criminal industry in the world, worth an estimated $32 billion.
+Human trafficking is the second largest and fastest growing criminal industry in the world today -- Second only to drug trafficking.
+Human trafficking worth an estimated $150 billion.

 One of the fastest-growing criminal activities across the globe, human trafficking generates revenue through the trade and selling of human victims.

 This pervasive criminal activity has become an issue in Michigan, as well.

 Some have noted that it is an especially big crisis in Western Michigan.

 In response, the state has implemented a number of measures to eliminate this heinous practice.

 Human trafficking in Michigan involves both sex and labor trafficking of both US and foreign nationals.

 There are several reasons that Michigan may be attractive to human traffickers.

 Agricultural Industry: Michigan’s large agricultural industry attracts many immigrant laborers.

 Perpetrators take advantage of this to exploit laborers and subject them to labor trafficking.